-Description of the procedures used for a significant emergency or dangerous situation
+Description of the procedures used for a significant emergency or dangerous situation decontamination, and the need for additional resources.

 The Emergency Operations Plan will be implemented in response to internal, external, regional, and national disasters at the discretion of Sanford Administration.